ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   installation_data
-    Installation\-defined data to store in the profile.
+    Installation-defined data to store in the profile.

     Maximum length of 255 characters.

     The module automatically encloses the contents in single quotation marks.

-    To remove the installation data from the profile, set :literal:`installation\_data=""`.
+    To remove the installation data from the profile, set ``installation_data=""``.

     | **required**: False
     | **type**: str